Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

-Now, we shall construct two sequences of markings on $S$ starting from $c_{m_i}$ and $c_{n_i}$ respectively, and a sequence of markings on $\Sigma^j$ for $j=1, \dots ,p$, in both of which markings advance by elementary moves.
-Recall that $\check{\mathbf M}'_i$ consists of interior bricks lying on five levels and two geometrically finite bricks.
-Since $\check{\mathbf M}'_i$ is a labelled brick manifold, there are tube unions in $\check{\mathbf M}'_i$ which decompose it into blocks.
-As was shown in \S 3.4 in \cite{OhSo}, each real front of every brick intersects tubes so that its complement is a disjoint union of thrice-punctured spheres.
+Now, we shall construct two sequences of markings on $S$ starting from $c_{m_i}$ and $c_{n_i}$ respectively, and a sequence of markings on $\Sigma^j$ for $j=1, \dots ,p$, in both of which a marking advances by an elementary move.
+Recall that $\check{\mathbf M}'_i$, which we defined in the proof of Lemma \ref{modified models} above, consists of interior bricks lying on five levels, a disjoint union of the product $I$-bundles over three-holed spheres lying at two levels, and two geometrically finite bricks.
+As was described there, there are tube unions in $\check{\mathbf M}'_i$ which decompose it into blocks.
+Since the hierarchies which we used for the decomposition are all complete, by perturbing tubes vertically if necessary, each real front of every brick can be assumed to intersect the tubes constituting the decomposition in such a way that the complement of the tubes in the front is a disjoint union of thrice-punctured spheres.